eugenedm/digitalcoach/_posts/2020-02-16-p1-2-from-current-to-desired.md

 "Imagine yourself now and yourself in one year from now.
 Two dots.
 Point A and point B."

+And ask the magic question:

-What has to have happened in their life so they feel great about  achieving their dream goals?
+"What has to have happened in your life so you feel great about  achieving your dream goals?"

+[Picture]

-You are that person that person in the middle.
+You are that guide in the middle between point and A and point B.

-They need you